 Audit the website

-Before starting any changes, it’s important to conduct an audit of the website using the WAVE web accessibility tool.
+Before starting any changes, it’s important to conduct an audit of the website using the Accessi web accessibility tool.
 It helps determine accessibility issues such as missing alt tags and inappropriate styles.
 It’s easier to identify which changes to make depending on the results of the audit.
 The tool is easy to use and understand.

 Provide descriptions to images